 - Comprehensive metabolic panel (CMP) to monitor the gallbladder, liver, and bilirubin levels

-- Folate deficiency is more common in alpha-thalassemia major and intermedia (2).
+- Folate levels can be checked as folate deficiency is more common in alpha-thalassemia major and intermedia (2).
 Serum folate and RBC folate can be used to assess folate nutritional status.

 - Abdominal ultrasound to monitor the gallbladder, liver, and spleen